Our Flagship Anticancer Drug

 Our flagship anticancer compound is Adva-27a, a GEM-difluorinated C-glycoside derivative of Podophyllotoxin, targeted for various forms of cancer (See 3D Molecular Model below).
-Adva-27a is expected to enter Phase I clinical trials for pancreatic cancer and multidrug resistant breast following completion of the GMP manufacturing and formulation of a 2-kilograms quantity for injection.
+Adva-27a is expected to enter Phase I clinical trials for pancreatic cancer and multidrug resistant breast cancer following completion of the GMP manufacturing and formulation of a 2-kilograms quantity for injection.
 The mechanism by which Adva-27a is able to destroy cancer cells is through the inhibition of a key cell-cycle enzyme called Topoisomerase II.
 Unlike other antitumor drugs currently in use, Adva-27a is able to destroy multidrug resistant cancer cells.
-Adva-27a is very effective against multidrug resistant breast cancer cells while Etoposide, another Topoisomerase II inhibitor, has no activity against this aggressive form of cancer (see Figure below).
+Adva-27a is very effective against multidrug resistant breast cancer cells, while Etoposide, another Topoisomerase II inhibitor, has no activity against this aggressive form of cancer (see Figure below).
 In other studies, Adva-27a showed cell killing activity in various other types of multidrug resistant cancer cells.

 Adva-27a Molecule in 3D

 These and other preclinical data have been published in ANTICANCER RESEARCH, Volume 32, Pages 4423-4432, October 2012.

 Adva-27a’s initial indication for Phase I clinical trials will be pancreatic cancer.
 We are planning to conduct our clinical trials at McGill University’s Jewish General Hospital in Montreal, Canada.
 All aspects of the planned clinical trials in Canada will employ FDA standards at all levels.
 We estimate that it will take approximately 18 to 24 months from start to finish.
 Following successful completion of Phase I clinical trials, it is likely that we will be required to make Adva-27a available to patients under the “compassionate-use” guidelines.